Frequently Asked Questions

 What if I don't complete StarTran Online in a year?

 Although you should be able to complete the 40-lesson course in 6-9 months, we understand that situations arise, students go on vacation, family situations come up.
 That’s one reason we’ve allowed access for one year upon your initial payment.
-If for some reason you cannot complete the lessons in one year, one additional year (only) may be requested for the amount of $1,200.
+If for some reason you cannot complete the lessons in one year, one additional year (only) may be requested for the amount of $1,500, paid through monthly payments of $125.
+Payment invoices stop when the course is completed or 12 monthly payments have been made, whichever is first.
+At that point the course and its resources are free for those that do not complete.
 That said, it is best for the student learning theory to get a momentum going and stick to the regimen.
+Graduated students are also welcome to continue using the program for practice, review, or working up initial speed.

 Can I take a leave, if needed?